-Want a video content strategy to help you stay relevant in this vastly changing economy?
+Want a relevant video content strategy to help you build relevance?

 To protect the brand from the economic challenges caused by the Pandemic, you will need to keep your content focused on what the world needs.

 Some companies are changing their products over completely.
 Some are simply changing their brand messaging.